SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/index.rst

 - navigate the archive copy using a Web browser and/or the Web API (typically using the :ref:`the web application <swh-web>`),
+- have minimal search capabilities (typically using :ref:`the swh-search service <swh-search>` with an Elasticsearch backend),
 - retrieve data from the copy of the archive (typically using the :ref:`the vault service <swh-vault>`)